PRITAMSLEARNINGACCOUNT/Movie-Link-Scrapper/README.md

+# Now This Project Is Down As I Am Not Using Any Type Of Captcha Resolver Service But The Website From Which This Project Is Taking The Links Of The Movies Is Now Using Cloudflare Turnstile Captcha.Still You Can Use It To Skill Up Yourself With Python Selenium(Only For Beginners)

 # Movie-Link-Scrapper

 This Is A Repository Containing Selenium Practice Project Or A Hobby Project Maybe But The Real Thing Is It Can Scrap